-- is the modulation transfer function of the lens, function of diffraction (itself function of aperture shape, the weighted mean wavelength of light and effective f-number ), third order Spherical Aberration (SA3) and Defocus, as outlined in this article;
+- is the modulation transfer function of the lens, function of diffraction (itself function of aperture shape, the weighted mean wavelength of light and effective f-number ) and aberrations, as outlined in this article for SA3 and Defocus;

 - is the modulation transfer function of the Anti-Aliasing or Low Pass filter that if present sits on top of the sensor, as outlined in this article; and

-- is the modulation transfer function of the pixel aperture, function of pixel size and shape as outlined in this article.
+- is the modulation transfer function of the pixel aperture, function of pixel size, fill factor and shape as outlined in this article.

 Missing from this equation is sampling pitch, which we will ignore in this post.
 The model will assume a lens with a circular aperture, a bi-refringent AA (if present) with first MTF0 null at spatial frequency and contiguous square pixels of width with an effective fill factor of 100%.